Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Experiments

 \section{Experiments}

 A total of 1,083 HateMM videos and 959/964 videos from the Chinese/English MHC subsets are used.
-The deviation from the 1,000 videos per subset reported by Wang et al. \cite{wang2024multihateclip} likely results from video removals on Bilibili and YouTube.
-We adopt a 70\%/10\%/20\% split for training, validation, and testing, and perform 5-fold cross-validation.
-We re-partition the five-fold dataset to ensure mutually exclusive test sets, enabling more generalisable evaluation.
-Prior work instead fixed the split and varied the random seed across runs \cite{MoRE, wang2024multihateclip}.
+These numbers differ from the 1,000 videos per subset reported by \citet{wang2024multihateclip} as we re-collected and re-partitioned the data to construct a more rigorous five-fold cross-validation setup with mutually exclusive test sets.
+During this process, some original videos were found to be unavailable due to removals from Bilibili and YouTube, resulting in slight deviations in dataset size.
+We adopt a 70\%/10\%/20\% split for train/validation/test within each fold and perform 5-fold cross-validation.
+Unlike prior work that fixed a single data split and only varied random seeds across runs~\citep{MoRE,wang2024multihateclip}, our re-partitioning ensures that test sets across folds are strictly non-overlapping, enabling a more generalisable and realistic evaluation.
 In the binary classification task for MHC, hate and offensive labels are merged into a single hate label, following consistent practice in MHC.
-Our models are trained using the Adam optimiser with a learning rate of $1\mathrm{e}{-4}$ and cross-entropy loss; more detailed configurations are provided in the appendix.
+Our models are trained using the Adam optimiser with a learning rate of $10^{-4}$ and cross-entropy loss; more configuration details are provided in appendix \ref{app:additional_exp_details}.

-Following prior unified protocol \cite{das2023hatemm, wang2024multihateclip}, we sample an average of 100 frames per video in HateMM and 32 frames in MHC.
-For VLM reasoning, we employ the Qwen2.5-VL-32B \cite{Qwen2.5-VL}, using 16 sampled frames per video as visual input.
+Following prior unified protocol \citep{das2023hatemm, wang2024multihateclip}, we sample an average of 100 frames per video in HateMM and 32 frames in MHC.
+For VLM reasoning, we employ the Qwen 2.5-VL-32B \citep{bai2025qwen25vltechnicalreport}, using 16 sampled frames per video as visual input.
 This configuration is selected to accommodate hardware constraints.
 For baseline models, we strictly adhere to the settings specified in their original papers.
 We maintain the same evaluation metrics used in the HateMM and MHC, including macro-F1 score, accuracy, F1 score for hate class, precision for hate class, and recall for hate class.
 The best model for each fold is selected based on the macro F1 score on the validation set and evaluated on the test set.